glf30/3c-relational-databases/assignment/readme.md

 - Create a router for reviews with route:
   - `GET /api/reviews` - get all reviews
   - `POST /api/reviews` — to create a review linked to a movie.

 ---

-### Testing

-- Use Postman to test the following:
-  - Add movies by posting movie details.
-  - Add reviews by posting review details along with the associated movie’s ID.
-  - Retrieve a movie by ID, verifying that the returned data includes the movie details plus an array of its reviews.

----